nginx/unit-wasm/README.md

 ### Building the Rust libunit-wasm Crate and Examples

-To build the rust stuff you will of course need rust and also cargo and the rust wasm/wasi stuff.
-On Fedora this is the relevant packages I have installed
+To build with Rust you will of course need rust and also cargo and the rust Wasm/WASI components.
+For example, the Fedora packages are:

 ```
 cargo